List of Fast & Furious characters: Agent Sheppard

 Sheppard is Mr. Nobody's assistant and a tactical leader and member of his covert ops team.
-He was first seen when they attempt to attack Deckard causing him to flee and believe Dom is actually a criminal causing Dom to put him on chokehold, but Mr. Nobody stops him when they see Dom as an ally, leaving him passed out and later helps plan out Dom and his crew for their rescue of Ramsey and also participates in the infiltration to capture Deckard Shaw.
-Sheppard is killed by Mose Jakande during a shootout, leaving the God's Eye to be taken by Jakande.
-Mr. Nobody avenges his death by killing several of Jakande's men, although Hobbs would be the one who truly avenges Sheppard's death by killing Jakande himself in the film's climax.
+He was the one who helps and assists Dominic Toretto and his crew for their rescue of Ramsey from mercenary and terrorist Mose Jakande and also participates in the infiltration to find and stop Jakande and his militants.
+Sheppard is killed by Jakande during a shootout, leaving the God's Eye to be taken by Jakande.
+Mr. Nobody avenges his death by killing several of Jakande's men, although Luke Hobbs would be the one who truly avenges Sheppard's death by killing Jakande himself in the film's climax.
 Sheppard is portrayed by John Brotherton.